 Certain sectors, such as multifamily housing, office, and industrial have seen incredible growth throughout 2022 and are expected to see much of the same in 2023.
 Turning back the clock on 2022 can help us see which cities in particular, stand out as the best commercial real estate opportunities moving forward.

 If you are looking for more information on the current state of the commercial real estate market, don’t be afraid to reach out.
-At ICRE Investment Group, we are especially well versed in the commercial markets surrounding Phoenix, and also have access to a growing list of investment properties around the globe.
+At ICRE Investment Team, we are especially well versed in the commercial markets surrounding Phoenix, and also have access to a growing list of investment properties around the globe.